evonitzer/Hangman/README.md

 When the game is started up, a random word will be chosen and the game can commence in single player mode.

-New information being thrown in just for fun.
+New information being thrown in just for fun

+More more more.